 Now suppose that (i) holds, and we wish to show that (ii) holds.
-By Exercise 23(iv) of Notes 0, it suffices to show that
+We need to show that

 whenever is a continuous, compactly supported function.
-By approximating uniformly by Schwartz functions (e.g. using the Stone-Weierstrass theorem), it suffices to show this for Schwartz functions .
+As in the Lindeberg argument, it suffices to prove this when is smooth and compactly supported, in particular is a Schwartz function (infinitely differentiable, with all derivatives rapidly decreasing).
 But then we have the Fourier inversion formula

-is a Schwartz function, and is in particular absolutely integrable (see e.g. these lecture notes of mine).
+is Schwartz, and is in particular absolutely integrable (see e.g. these lecture notes of mine).
 From the Fubini-Tonelli theorem, we thus have

-Exercise 10 (Lévy’s continuity theorem, full version) Let be a finite-dimensional real or complex vector space, and let be a sequence of -valued random variables.
+Exercise 29 (Lévy’s continuity theorem, full version) Let be a sequence of real valued random variables.
 Suppose that converges pointwise to a limit .
 Show that the following are equivalent:

 - (i) is continuous at .

-- (iii) is the characteristic function of a -valued random variable (possibly after extending the sample space).
+- (iii) is the characteristic function of a real valued random variable (possibly after extending the sample space).

-- (iv) converges in distribution to some -valued random variable (possibly after extending the sample space).
+- (iv) converges in distribution to some real valued random variable (possibly after extending the sample space).

-Hint: To get from (ii) to the other conclusions, use Prokhorov’s theorem and Theorem 2.
-To get back to (ii) from (i), use (8) for a suitable Schwartz function .
-The other implications are easy once Theorem 2 is in hand.
+Hint: To get from (ii) to the other conclusions, use Theorem 11 and Theorem 27.
+To get back to (ii) from (i), use (7) for a suitable Schwartz function .
+The other implications are easy once Theorem 27 is in hand.